ktenzer/openshift-on-openstack-123/README.md

 # General
 The purpose of this project is to provide a simple, yet flexible deployment of OpenShift on OpenStack using a three step process.
+This guide assumes you are familiar with OpenStack.

 # Contribution
 If you want to provide additional features, please feel free to contribute via pull requests or any other means.